Design comparison

 are those the rules i should follow? if you have any more advice on how to do it i would appreciate to hear more about ir.

-0@Jan-Dev0Posted about 2 months agoYes, generally you start with mobile-first and then add styles for larger views in media queries.
+0@Jan-Dev0Posted 2 months agoYes, generally you start with mobile-first and then add styles for larger views in media queries.
 In those queries, you typically adjust things like padding, margins, font sizes, and maybe change the layout using Flexbox or Grid.
 It's a more streamlined approach since you're only adding complexity where it's needed for bigger screens.

 0